tnichols217/notes/APArt/Sustained Investigation.md

 ### TODO: Write tmr (make sure each point is SHORT and sweet)

+#### Questions
+- How has my perception of instruments changed?
+- What have instruments meant to me in the past versus now?

 #### Ideas
 - show being intimidated [1-2], disgusted [3], belittled [4-5], and disoriented [6-7]
 - compare to being peaceful [8-9], nostalgic [10-11], enjoyment [12-13], and playful [14-15]